OlivierSohn/hamazed/BACKLOG.md

 for 2 cc, size 4 8 : max_wall_ratio = 1 - (10/32) = 0.6875
 ...
 for 4 cc, size 4 8 : max_wall_ratio = 1 - ( 8/32) = 0.75

+- the server should not start the game until all levels are possible to create.
+- Create levels in the background during setup (maybe ask different nodes to compute different levels? the bigger ones are more expensive...) and start the game once all levels are created

 - Add music :
   slow (ternary) :